Preparing For GIS Careers at the University of Illinois

 A PhD requires a major commitment of time and resources that is only appropriate for people who value intellectual activity over financial reward.
 Do not plan on getting a PhD unless there is nothing else you can do that would give you fulfillment.

 While PhD students take some coursework, the degree is primarily focused on a major research project that results in a lengthy report called a dissertation.
 While most students entering the program with a master's degree complete the PhD within four to six years, there are numerous instances of PhDs requiring as long as ten years to complete.
+Historically, only 50% of students who begin a PhD program actually complete the degree (Cassuto 2013).

 Typical GIS Job Titles